-This term is used to call attention to the user that the procedure following must be performed with care and accuracy.
-Failure to us care and accuracy may result in possible damage to property or personal injury to the operator or other persons in the area.
+This term is used to call attention to the user that the procedure following must be performed with care and accuracy to avoid possible damage to property or personal injury to the operator or other persons in the area.
 This term is also used to announce important regulatory information.